Expressions

 if c then a else b

-If c evaluates to true, evaluate a, else evaluate b.
+If c evaluates to true, evaluate a; otherwise evaluate b.

 Binding Expressions